MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program.md

 > - The information in this article only applies to organizations that received [Message center](https://go.microsoft.com/fwlink/p/?linkid=2070717) post MC###### on October ##, 2020.
 > - This is documentation for a preview program that isn’t available to everyone and is subject to change.

 Microsoft is releasing a limited preview to a new in-product notification feature that informs qualifying end-users about the Home Use Program (HUP) employee benefit.
 The notification will be shown in their desktop Windows Word, Excel, PowerPoint, and Outlook applications for Office 365 (or Microsoft 365) subscription clients.
-The preview is available for your organization as part of Version 2006 and higher of Microsoft 365 Apps for enterprise, and this article outlines how users in your organization can see the preview if enabled by you.
+The preview is available for your organization as part of Version 2006 or later of Microsoft 365 Apps for enterprise, and this article outlines how users in your organization can see the preview if enabled by you.

 ## Goal of the HUP in-product notification feature